 - Licensed to do business in the State of Washington.
-If not licensed, provide a written intent to become licensed in Washington within thirty (30) calendar days of being selected as the Apparent Successful Bidder. - Experience with survey design, distribution, scoring and analysis. - Experience with the dissemination of surveys across multiple modalities. - Experience with examining representativeness and non-response bias. - Demonstrated ability to communicate clearly and accurately verbally and in writing, and manage multiple projects, while ensuring timelines are met and goals are achieved.
+If not licensed, provide a written intent to become licensed in Washington within thirty (30) calendar days of being selected as the Apparent Successful Bidder. - Experience collecting and analyzing student data on highly mobile student populations, or similar populations including migratory student populations. - Experience facilitating group forums to glean information pertinent to the evaluation and establishment of the academic and support needs of at-risk, highly mobile student populations. - Experience developing summaries and reports reflecting data collection and group facilitation. - Experience presenting summaries and reports to various stakeholders serving the academic and support needs of migratory students.